 - Best Investing Twitter Accounts

 1. Best Investing Podcast: Stock Club by MyWallSt

-Stock Club is a podcast hosted in our own studio here at MyWallSt HQ by the head of content James Dunne, our CEO Emmet Savage and our head analyst Rory Carron.
+Stock Club is a podcast hosted in our own studio here at MyWallSt HQ by the head of content, James Dunne, our Chief Investment Officer, Emmet Savage, and our head analyst, Rory Carron.
 In our wholly unbiased opinion, it is the best investing podcast out there.
 The team discusses the current market news, pitch stocks from our shortlist on MyWallSt and demystifies the stock market with its jargon buster section.